353 Ryder Hall

 Allen G. Feinstein, MM

 Senior Academic Specialist; Director of Bands; and Music Department Head Advisor

 Allen Feinstein is a composer and conductor of film music, classical music, and musical theater.
 He has been Director of Bands at Northeastern University since 1990.

 In October 2011 two of Prof. Feinstein’s compositions were performed at Weill Recital Hall at Carnegie Hall, including a new work, I Was a Teenage Clarinetist, commissioned and premiered by Marguerite Levin.

 Feinstein composed and conducted his scores accompanying silent films on the National Film Preservation Foundation’s DVD compilation Treasures 3, which looked at how early filmmakers addressed social issues.
 The DVD set was on many ‘best of’ lists for 2007, including those of The New York Times, Time Magazine, and The New Yorker.
-He is completing a new musical about the early silent film era entitled Bremer’s Moving Picture Musical Dictionary, which will receive a staged reading in April, 2013.
+He is completing a new musical about the early silent film era entitled Plotnik’s Movie Palace, which will receive a staged reading in December, 2015.
 He is writing the play as well as the music and lyrics for this show.

 His classical compositions include a recent work for piano, oboe, and bassoon, Three Dances, which was a featured work at the International Double Reed Society conference in June, 2010 in Norman, Oklahoma.
 Performed with original choreography, the work was reprised with dance in July, 2010 in Salt Lake City.